Teknikode/Tools/readme.md

 * paste.sh - `Bash` script for creating a paste from text.

+## Hexchat Addons

+* Teknik Upload - Allows easy uploading of files and sharing of the generated url.

 ## Third-party scripts

 * [tekup](https://git.teknik.io/danthebeastman/tekup) - `Bash` script that uploads both text files to Paste and other files to Upload.
 Includes API support and logging